 Hormonal changes during menopause, especially the reduction in oestrogen, significantly affect the structure and function of MSK tissues such as tendons, fascia, and cartilage.
-It is known that oestrogen to play a role in maintaining tendon and cartilage health (Cook, Bass and Black, 2007; Cowan et al, 2022; Marian et al, 2021) and preserving muscle strength (Greising et al, 2009).
-Its decline during menopause is associated with increased inflammation and fibrosis (Fede et al, 2016), which may predispose women to myofascial pain conditions such as fibromyalgia (Chinn, Caldwell and Gritsenko, 2016).
-Additionally, menopausal women show a higher prevalence of MSK conditions such as greater trochanteric pain syndrome

-(Cowan et al, 2022; Ganderton et al, 2016) and osteoarthritis (OA) (Alexander et al, 2011; Marian et al, 2021; Williams et al, 2022).
+It is known that oestrogen plays a role in maintaining tendon and cartilage health (Cook, Bass, and Black, 2007; Cowan et al., 2022; Marian et al., 2021) and preserving muscle strength (Greising, Baltgalvis, Lowe, and Warren, 2009).
+A reduction is oestrogen during menopause is associated with increased inflammation and fibrosis (Fede et al., 2016), which may predispose women to myofascial pain conditions such as fibromyalgia (Chinn, Caldwell, and Gritsenko, 2016).
+Additionally, menopausal women show a higher prevalence of MSK conditions such as greater trochanteric pain syndrome (Cowan et al., 2022; Ganderton, Semciw, Cook, and Pizzari, 2016) and osteoarthritis (OA) (Alexander et al., 2007; Marian et al., 2021; Williams et al., 2022).
 While the exact mechanisms remain unclear, reduced oestrogen levels are implicated in OA symptom flare-ups and tendon- or joint-related conditions.
-These physiological changes suggest that menopause may contribute to a higher prevalence of MSK disorders that warrant consideration when treating and managing patients presented to physiotherapists.
+These physiological changes suggest that the menopause may contribute to a higher prevalence of MSK disorders that warrant consideration when treating and managing patients presenting to physiotherapy services.

 The association between menopausal symptoms and pain has recently been reviewed by Strand et al. (2025), who identified key factors influencing pain perception in menopausal women, including hormonal fluctuations, vasomotor symptoms, and psychological influences.
-Oestrogen and progesterone are thought to modulate pain pathways by inhibiting nociceptive neurons (Kahn, 2006; Strand et al, 2025) and activating endogenous pain inhibition mechanisms (Watt, 2018).
-However, some experimental studies suggest postmenopausal women may have a higher pain threshold compared to premenopausal women (Tousignant-Laflamme and Marchand, 2012), and minimal difference exists between those using hormone replacement therapy (HRT), those not on HRT, and age-matched men (France et al, 2004).
+Oestrogen and progesterone are thought to modulate pain pathways by inhibiting nociceptive neurons (Kahn, 2006; Strand et al., 2025) and activating endogenous pain inhibition mechanisms (Watt, 2018).
+However, some experimental studies suggest postmenopausal women may have a higher pain threshold compared to premenopausal women (Tousignany-Laflamme and Marchand, 2012), and minimal difference exists between those using hormone replacement therapy (HRT), those not on HRT, and age-matched men (France et al., 2004).

-Other research highlights the link between pain severity menopausal and symptoms.
-Furthermore, a cross-sectional study of 8,373 Latin American women aged 40-59 found that those experiencing vasomotor symptoms (e.g., hot flushes and night sweats) had 17 times greater odds of reporting severe MSK pain (Blümel et al, 2013).
+Other research highlights the link between pain severity and menopausal symptoms.
+A cross-sectional study of 8,373 Latin American women aged 40-59 years found that those experiencing vasomotor symptoms (e.g., hot flushes and night sweats) had 17 times greater odds of reporting severe MSK pain (Blümel et al., 2013).
 Similarly, a longitudinal study by Mitchell and Woods (2010) over 15 years found that joint and back pain severity correlated with other menopausal symptoms, including depression, anxiety, stress, poor sleep, and weight gain.
 They suggested that exercise could exacerbate pain and recommended that clinicians be aware of the changing biology in perimenopause and menopausal women when considering treatment, discharge advice, and long-term management.
 Further research by Blümel et al. (2017), using a similar population, confirmed these findings, identifying a strong association between severe MSK pain, insomnia, depression, and anxiety.
 These women were also more likely to be classified as obese, independent of other factors such as education, smoking, and HRT use.
-Further, De Leeuw et al. (2006) found increased activation in brain regions associated with pain perception in response to low oestrogen levels, though their study was small (n=9) and had limited external validity.
-Together, this work supports increasing evidence to associate pain perceptions with hormonal fluctuations during the perimenopause and menopause.
+Further, De Leeuw, Albuquerque, Andersen, and Carlson (2006) found increased activation in brain regions associated with pain perception in response to low oestrogen levels, though their study was small (n = 9) and had limited external validity.
+Together, this work supports increasing evidence of an association between pain perceptions and hormonal fluctuations during the perimenopause and menopause.